sarbal/BINF_tut/lessons/python_basics.md

 Finally, you can also run python in a Jupyter notebook.
 The extension for this is ".ipynb".
 Each "chunk" of code can be run within the notebook.
 ![vscode](../imgs/vscode4.png)
 Save a Jupyter notebook as "yourname_week2.ipynb".
-Similar to an R markdown notebook, you can write and run your code chunks in this file.
+Similar to a R markdown notebook, you can write and run your code chunks in this file.
 Make sure to save!
 As before, copy the code throughout the tutorial into your notebook.

 ## Defintions
 - Variables